micha-silver/elter-2025-R-workshop/README.md

 - Load packages, set parameters;
 - Query CDSE catalog for available images;
 - Filter for low cloud cover, and only a single Copernicus tileId;
-- Loop over list of available image dates;
+- Loop over list of available images;
-- Derive MNDWI index for each image;
+  - Derive MNDWI index for each image date;
   - Threshold MNDWI to obtain open water surfaces;
 - Plot time series of MNDWI values;
 - Prepare OPTRAM model from list of available dates;
-- Derive soil moisture for one date using model coefficients.
+  - Derive soil moisture for one date using OPTRAM model coefficients.

 ## License